egoist/vite-plugin-mix/README.md

 To create a production build, run the command `vite build` as usual.

 Now `vite build` will create a server build to `./build` folder alongside your regular client build which is the `./dist` folder by default.
-To run the production build as a Node.js server, run `node build/server.js`.
+To run the production build as a Node.js server, run `node build/server.mjs` or if you have `"type": "module"` in your `package.json`, run `node build/server.js` instead.

 ### Request flow